UnsatisfactoryResult/Bandai-Playdia-Fun/README.md

 # Bandai-Playdia-Fun

 I have added a capacitor map.
-There are a lot of caps in the playdia.
+There are a lot of caps in the playdia, 61 to be exact.

 Here's a convenient DigiKey list I made.
 Chemi-Con KMG series make up the vast majority.
 There are a few oddball ones that I had to tap Nichicon, Panasonic, and Rubycon for.
 0.1uF electrolytics seem to be on the out, but I did include one that has a few thousand in stock even though it's obsolete.